Judicial Nominating Commission

 2025 Election Information

-In 2025 there will be elections for members in Districts 3 and 4.
-District 3 is composed of 22 counties in the eastern and southeastern parts of the state, and District 4 is composed of 13 counties in the western and southwastern parts of the state, along with a portion of Oklahoma County, as those congressional districts existed in 1967.* (See map below.)
+In 2025 there were elections for members in Districts 3 and 4.
+District 3 is composed of 22 counties in the eastern and southeastern parts of the state, and District 4 is composed of 13 counties in the western and southwestern parts of the state, along with a portion of Oklahoma County, as those congressional districts existed in 1967.* (See map below.)

 Ballots and Voting

-Ballots will be mailed June 6, 2025, to active attorneys in good standing in Congressional Districts 3 and 4.*
+Ballots were mailed June 6, 2025, to active attorneys in good standing in Congressional Districts 3 and 4.*

-Completed ballots must be received at the Oklahoma Bar Center by 5 p.m., June 20, 2025.
+The deadline for ballots to be received at the Oklahoma Bar Center was 5 p.m., June 20, 2025.

 Districts